 Turn clear, plastic Christmas balls into year-round Flower Drop Garden Ornaments that you can hang on a deck, patio or balcony when the weather warms up.

-Ok!
-I am SO excited to share our latest flower craft and activity with you!
 These “flower drop” garden ornaments are so easy and inexpensive to make, and they look AMAZING!

 I love these easy ornaments almost as much as the water-bottle wind spirals that we made recently.